 Whether you know someone who served in the military or you served yourself, Veterans Day is a holiday worth observing.
-There are around 18.2 million veterans living in the U.S.—here are some things to remember when honoring them on November 11.
+According to the United States Census Bureau, there were 16.2 million military veterans in the country in 2022—here are some things to remember when honoring them on November 11.

 1. Don’t confuse Veterans Day with Memorial Day.

-Memorial Day (the last Monday in May) and Veterans Day (November 11) both honor the men and women who served in the United States military, but there’s a major difference between the holidays.
+Memorial Day (the last Monday in May) and Veterans Day (November 11) both honor the people who served in the United States military, but there’s a major difference between the holidays.
 Memorial Day is reserved for those who died while serving their country, while Veterans Day is a time to recognize all veterans, both the dead and the living.

 2. Veterans Day used to have a different name.